chompoo500ml/basicblog/README.md

 $ rake server:start
 ```

-- Currently, our client-side are static and serve from public folder; You can start to fix/add something by editing files in public folder
+- Currently, our client-side are static and serve from public folder, You may start to fix/add something by editing files in public folder

 ## How to setup production environment